 To help us better determine the program you are best suited for; consider submitting a Pre-Application.
 The Pre-Application can be done online on our website here.
 You are also welcome to call us at 516-747-2204 and we are available for an orientation at our main office.

 Once you are ready to begin, fill out an Adoptive Family Profile (a more detailed application).
-The form can be downloaded online here.
+The form can be downloaded here.
 If you would like a hard copy, call or e-mail us.

 Once the AFP is approved, we will present the Adoption Service Agreement.
 The fee disclosures can be seen at on our website here.
 If you would like a Sample Agreement for review, call or e-mail us.
-With receipt of the adoption agreement, the estimated length of time for each program begins.

 The home study report the document that evaluates and approves your family for an adoption.
 The home study process is the steps leading up to that report.
 We will help you obtain the required clearance, medical reports, financial statement, employer’s letter, tax returns, birth and marriage certificates.
 For some programs, the list of documents needed is quite long.
 We will provide the forms and instructions on what is needed.